Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields

 \begin{thm} Let $n \geq 2$ be an integer and $\varepsilon>0$ a real number.
 Let $X=\operatorname{Cay}(\F_{q^2}^+, S)$ be a Peisert-type graph, where $q=p^n$ and $p>4.1n^2/\epsilon^2$.
 Suppose that there is a nontrivial multiplicative character $\chi$ of $\F_{q^2}$, such that the set $\{\chi(x): x \in S\}$ is $\varepsilon$-lower bounded.
 Then in the Cayley graph $X$, the only maximum clique containing $0,1$ is the subfield $\F_q$. \end{thm}

-The definition of $\varepsilon$-lower bounded will appear in Definition~\ref{defn:epsilon-bounded} in Section~\ref{sect:background}; see Example~\ref{ex:counter-example} for a discussion on the sharpness of Theorem~\ref{subfieldthm}.
-As a straightforward application of Theorem~\ref{subfieldthm}, van Lint and MacWilliams' conjecture holds for all sufficiently large $p$.
+Roughly speaking, a set $A$ is $\varepsilon$-lower bounded if the sum over any subset of $A$ is not too small.
+A precise definition of $\varepsilon$-lower bounded appears in Definition~\ref{defn:epsilon-bounded} in Section~\ref{sect:background}.
+The sharpness of Theorem~\ref{subfieldthm} is discussed in Example~\ref{ex:counter-example}.
+In Section~\ref{subsect:main-results}, as a straightforward application of Theorem~\ref{subfieldthm}, we will prove the van Lint--MacWilliams' conjecture for all sufficiently large $p$.

 We mention here one new application of Theorem~\ref{subfieldthm}.
 Mullin \cite{NM}*{Chapter 8} conjectured that every maximum clique in the Peisert graph of square order containing $0, 1$ must be the subfield $\F_q$.
-Note that this is an exact analogue of van Lint and MacWilliams' conjecture for Peisert graphs.
+Note that this is an exact analogue of the van Lint--MacWilliams' conjecture for Peisert graphs.
 We prove Mullin's conjecture when $p$ is sufficiently large.